CoderSensui/Chatbot-Example/README.md

 Here's an example of the chatbot in action: [Chatbot Example](https://chatbot.codersensui.repl.co/)

+## Features

+- Dark mode toggle for improved readability at all times.
+- Smooth interface for seamless user experience.
+- Scrollable message history for easy navigation and context.

 ## Note about API Fetching

 The chatbot fetches data from an external API.
 In some cases, you might encounter issues due to the same-origin policy.
 If you face API fetching problems, you can try resolving CORS issues by accessing the following link and clicking the button: